Scandinavian York: Coinage

 Small silver coins, known as sceattas, were minted in England by the early 8th century, and from the late 8th century, locally produced coins of this nature have been excavated in York.
 The bankrupt nature of the Northumbrian economy is illustrated by the continued production of small silver coins and eventually replacing them with copper pennies (known as stycas) while the other English kingdoms were producing the larger standard silver penny established by Offa of Mercia.
-The minting of coinage in York was controlled by the Northumbrian monarch and the archbishop.The coins produced under command of the king seems to have stopped around 850 and Archbishop Wulfhere around 855.
-The Vikings reintroduced the minting of coins, in York, c.
+The minting of coinage in York was controlled by the Northumbrian monarch and the archbishop.The coins produced by the command of the king seem to have stopped around 850, and Archbishop Wulfhere around 855.
+The Vikings reintroduced coin minting in York c.
 895/896.
 These coins had a similar design to continental coins, some with short religious texts on them and others with the name of the mint where they were produced, for example EBRAICE for Eboracum (York).
-Although where the mint was located, in York has not been found, a workshop that produced and tested the dies has been identified at Coppergate.
+Although the York mint's location has not been found, a workshop that produced and tested the dies has been identified at Coppergate.

-In about 973 King Edgar, reformed the monetary system to give Anglo-Saxon England a uniform currency.
+In about 973, Edgar, King of England, reformed the monetary system to give his lands a uniform currency.
 This involved approximately sixty moneyers in the various boroughs around the country.
 The most important mints were in London, Winchester, Lincoln, Chester and York.
 They produced a standard design so that each coin could be used anywhere in England.
 The design was changed about every six years.
 This model for the production of currency remained unchanged until the reign of Henry II, around two hundred years later.